How does Zendesk detect a language for a user in Support?

 How user languages are set if auto-detection is utilized

-- Email detection: If an end user is not created in your Support account before submitting a ticket, then their language is automatically detected by the text contained in the body of their first email sent to your Support account.
-Subsequent emails or tickets don't overwrite the end-user's language, even if another language is consistently used.
-Manually set their language to resolve this.
+- Email: If an end user is not created in your Support account before submitting a ticket, then their language is automatically detected by the text contained in the body of their first email sent to your Support account.
+Subsequent emails or tickets won't overwrite this, even if another language is consistently used.

-- Help Center: When an unregistered end user selects a language in the Help Center menu bar and submits a request from that language, their user is created and their language is identified with the language of the Help Center they were viewing upon ticket submission.
-However, you can manually set their language if this is their preferred language.
+- Help center: An unregistered end user can select a language in the help center menu bar and submit a request from that locale.
+When their user is created, their language is identified with the language of the help center they were viewing upon ticket submission.

-- Web widget: Zendesk can detect a user's preferred language from their Web browser preference setting.
+- Web widget: Zendesk can detect a user's preferred language from their web browser preference setting.
 The accept-language header, which is passed via HTTP, contains information about the user's language preference.
-If that is present, the language can be detected upon user creation and sets the language accordingly (as long as you have the language added to your Support account).
+If that is present, the language can be detected in the widget and set within Support.
 You can opt to override their browser preference by customizing your Web Widget.
-For more information, see Advanced customization of your Web Widget.
+For more information, see the article: Advanced customization of Web Widget (Classic).